Flow Control in Microfluidics

-What are the most used methods for flow control in microfluidics?
+The most used methods for microfluidic flow control

-1- Microfluidics flow control with a syringe pump or a volumetric pump in microfluidics
+1- Flow control with a syringe pump or a volumetric pump in microfluidics

 Harvard Apparatus: 11 Pico Plus Elite Microfluidic Programmable Syringe Pump